 Read more on the 1Password Developer Portal.

-- 1Password Connect deployed in your infrastructure.
+- Deploy 1Password Connect in your infrastructure.

 This plugin relies on the 1Password CLI.
 You need to Install 1Password CLI on your host machine.